depasquale-lab/StateSpaceDynamics.jl/docs/src/LinearDynamicalSystems.md

 ## Mathematical Background

-In the most general form, a linear dynamical system (LDS) is a state space model with linear dynamics.
+In the most general form, a linear dynamical system (LDS) is a state-space model with linear dynamics.
 This can be expressed as follows:

 ```math
 \begin{align*}